 Late fees can rack up unnecessary debt very quickly.
 Avoid compounding your debt by setting calendar reminders to pay your recurring bills.
 Even better, link your bill accounts to your bank account or debit card by setting up autopay.
 Autopay is great because it allows you to just “set it and forget it,” and never pay another late fee again.
 Just always make sure you have sufficient funds in the account you’re paying from, or else you could get charged overdraft fees from your bank.

 7. Read financial advice

-There is a plethora of great financial advice out there if you just take the time to look.
+There’s a plethora of great financial advice out there if you just take the time to look.
 The fact that you’re here reading this list is a great indicator that you’re thirsty for more money knowledge.
-Do some research and find more personal finance blogs to read and search your local library for books that advise on personal finance both broadly and on specific topics.
+Do some research and find more personal finance blogs to read (start with ours) and search your local library for books that advise on personal finance both broadly and on specific topics.
 Find one or two that speak to you and check out what they have to say.

 The impact of these habits won’t happen overnight, but if you stick with them the effects will snowball overtime.
 Seeing results can be a great encouragement to keep going, and the more good financial habits you integrate into your life, the faster you will see those results.

 Use your good habits to get out of debt